yoichiro/chromeos-filesystem-dropbox/docs/code_structure.md

 This script provides an ability to communicate with Dropbox API server.
 That is, this script uses each Dropbox API to treat user's directories/files.
 For instance, [Dropbox API v2](https://www.dropbox.com/developers/documentation/http/overview) is used.

 OAuth2 Implicit Grant flow is used to identify a user.
-But, this script doesn't use the Dropbox OAuth2 Implicit Grant flow directly.
-Instead, uses [chrome.identity](https://developer.chrome.com/extensions/identity) API.
+The [chrome.identity](https://developer.chrome.com/extensions/identity) API doesn't seem to work with Dropbox's implicit grant flow (at least when 2FA is enabled).
+The dropbox_client.js only sends a message to /src/scripts/background.js to open /src/windows/auth_window.html, which handles much of the work.

 Basically, there are functions corresponding to each Dropbox API.